 Make sure you can afford the amount you agree to pay back each time.
 If you don’t keep up with your payments they can cut your power off.

-If you don’t know where to start, contact a financial counsellor for help.
+If you don’t know where to start, contact a financial counselor for help.

 Sustainable Payment Plans Framework